7 Bank Marketing Trends for 2022

 2. Digital Is Here to Stay

-While even the in-branch experience is becoming more digital to continue to attract customers, financial marketers are adjusting financial marketing strategies to explore and put greater onus on engaging with customers through more digital channels.
-In fact, Forrester reports that digital marketing spend in the U.S. is projected to reach $120 billion by the year 2021.
+While even the in-branch experience is becoming more digital to continue to attract customers, financial marketers are adjusting bank marketing strategies to explore and put a greater onus on engaging with customers through more digital channels.
+In fact, Forrester reported that digital marketing spend in the U.S. was projected to reach $120 billion by 2021.

 3. Data: Use It Like You Mean It

 Financial marketers have no shortage of customer data at their fingertips — from purchase histories to demographics and more — but growing financial institutions are being driven by marketers who are using that data to create meaningful segments and targeted campaigns to serve their customers better and grow revenue.
 In other words, you don’t need to become an expert in machine learning or artificial intelligence (AI) to use data to fuel your bank’s marketing campaigns.

 Data and personalization: they go together like peanut butter and jelly.
 But really, with the right data at your fingertips, personalization becomes easy…and lucrative.
 In fact, personalized financial education offerings at one bank actually netted them a $2 million increase in product sales.

 Creating a Truly Personalized Digital Experience in Financial Services